dtstanford/gen-conf/README.md

 options:
-  -h, --help            show this help message and exit --sheet SHEET         The worksheet containing the ACL request form. (default: 'ACL REQUEST FORM') --vl-sheet VL_SHEET   The worksheet containing the VLOOKUP referenced data. (default: 'Data') --outfile OUTFILE     Write output to a file in addition to the screen.
+  -h, --help            show this help message and exit --date DATE           The date used in object-group name configurations.
+Expected format: MMDDYYYY. (default: Today's date) --sheet SHEET         The worksheet containing the ACL request form. (default: 'ACL REQUEST FORM') --vl-sheet VL_SHEET   The worksheet containing the VLOOKUP referenced data. (default: 'Data') --outfile OUTFILE     Write output to a file in addition to the screen.